The Newton-Raphson Method

 An alternative method for finding the minimum of a function is the Newton-Raphson Method (also called Newton’s Method).

-The central idea here is that if we zoom in on any function, then we can approximate the local shape of that function as quadratic, i.e.
+The Newton-Raphson method uses the idea that if we zoom in on any function, we can approximate the local shape of that function as quadratic, i.e.

 \[f(x) \approx ax^2 + bx + c\]